fearlessfrog/MSFS_Universal_Announcer/generated.md

 ### Getting Started with ElevenLabs TTS
 You can sign up for a free key and try out these voices.
 A paid plan allows you to clone your voice and do all sorts of weird and wonderful things.
 There are free voices to use as well but limited compared to Azure.

-Here's a short guide on how to get your API key: https://docs.aicontentlabs.com/articles/elevenlabs-api-key/
+Here's a short guide on how to get your API key: [ElevenLabs API Key](https://docs.aicontentlabs.com/articles/elevenlabs-api-key/)

-..or to create an API key you can go here once you have an account: https://elevenlabs.io/app/settings/api-keys
+..or to create an API key you can go here once you have an account: [https://elevenlabs.io/app/settings/api-keys](https://elevenlabs.io/app/settings/api-keys)

 **IMPORTANT** If you restrict the API key you'll need the follow permissions on it for this to work:
 - Text to Speech = Has Access
 - Voices = Read Only (so we can list the voices in the app)
 - Models = Read Only (so we can list the models in the app, the default one is usually fine)

-**Model** See the ElevenLabs documentation on the best model to use.
+**Models** See the ElevenLabs documentation on the best model to use.
 Flash is cheaper than MultiLang for example but reduced quality.
-In this apps case it doesn't really matter about super low latency.
+In this app's case it doesn't really matter about super low latency.

 ## How It All Works